borakilicoglu/kro/README.md

 - Ready to use content layouts.
 - Custom components for admin panel specific use cases.
 - Starter project included for faster development.
-- Full Angular Material theming support with customizable colors.
+- Full React Material theming support with customizable colors.
 - Dark and Light color theme support.

 <!-- ### `yarn start`